Comet 5G (GL-RM10RC) Quick Setup¶

 -

-There are two methods to access Comet 5G in the local network: via domain name or IP address.
+There are two ways to access Comet 5G on the local network: via domain name or IP address.

 Domain¶